Believe Embrace Shine Together

 At our school Collective Worship takes place in a number of ways.
 We meet together as a whole school, in Key Stages and as individual classes.

-Throughout the year, each class in the school also takes responsibility for leading whole school collective worship based on our 'value'; so far this year, Oak class have led on 'courage' and Beech Class have led on 'peace'.
+Throughout the year, each class in the school also takes responsibility for leading whole school collective worship based on our 'value'.
+So far this year:

-Throughout the year, each class in the school also takes responsibility for leading whole school collective worship based on our 'value'; so far this year, Oak class have led on 'courage' and Beech Class have led on 'peace'.
+Throughout the year, each class in the school also takes responsibility for leading whole school collective worship based on our 'value'.
+So far this year:

 The children will be given an opportunity to respond to those experiences through silent reflection, spoken prayer or the singing of songs.